By MICHAEL FAIRLIE //

 Another position of need on the team is cornerback.
 Adding Morris Claiborne to take over for the underachieving Darrelle Revis was a start, but it is only a one year fix, and that is if Claiborne can even make it through the year.
 Justin Burris, who is in his second year, has displayed the potential to be a shutdown corner but is far from having proven that consistently on the field.
 He has flashed at times, but given the limited reps he received in 2016 it is hard to tell what he can develop into in the long run.

 Also competing for the starting spot opposite Claiborne is Marcus Williams, who has shown a nose for the ball but has also displayed maddening inconsistency over his three years with the team.
 Buster Skrine, who is best suited covering the slot, has struggled when put on the outside to say the least.
 He has not exactly shut down receivers in the slot either.
-The Jets also have New England castoff Darryl Roberts, who has flashed at times when thrust into the starting role, but he too has battled with consistency issues.
+The Jets also have New England castoff Darryl Roberts, who has flashed at times when thrust into the starting role, but he too has battled with consistency as well as injury issues.

 Dexter McDougle, a 3rd round pick in 2014, has struggled to stay on the practice field, let alone get quality playing time in games.
 All the potential in the world means nothing if he can’t even get on the field.
 Nick Marshall is a special teams player at best, and Bryson Keeton is an unknown commodity at this point.